LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 In our use case, we have two queries.
 One query that pulls up news headlines from the entertainment category.
 One query that pulls up news headlines written on 2018 of April 12th.

-In order for us to get relevant search results, BOTH of these queries must be true.
-So in this case we will use the must clause and include two match queries within it:
+Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - yes or no,  published on 2018-04-12? yes or no), we use the filter clause and include two match queries within it:

 ```
 GET news_headlines/_search
 {
   "query": {
     "bool": {
-      "must": [
+      "filter": [
         {
           "match": {
             "category": "ENTERTAINMENT"